What Is a Breast Biopsy?

 - Ultrasound-guided core biopsy.
 Your doctor puts a needle into the breast tissue.
 Ultrasound helps confirm the exact location of the potential trouble spot so the needle goes to the right place.
 Tissue samples are then taken through the needle.
 Ultrasound can see the difference between cysts and solid lesions.

 - Stereotactic biopsy.
-The medical team helps you get into a position that centers the area to be tested in the window of a specially designed instrument.
+The medical team centers the area to be tested in the window of a specially designed instrument.
 Mammogram films called SCOUT films are taken so a specialist called a radiologist can examine the area to be biopsied.
 After using medicine to numb the area, the radiologist makes a small opening in your skin.
 They put a needle into the breast tissue, and computerized pictures help confirm the exact placement.
 Tissue samples are taken through the needle.
 It's common for medical professionals to take multiple tissue samples (about three to five).

 - Sentinel node biopsy.
 This method helps ensure that only the lymph nodes most likely to have cancer are removed.
 It pinpoints the first lymph node a tumor drains into (called the sentinel node).
 To spot it, your doctor puts a radioactive tracer, a blue dye, or both into the area around the tumor.
-The tracer travels the same path that the cancer cells would take, so your surgeon can find the one or two nodes most likely to have cancer.
+That helps them figure out which lymph nodes are the first to receive drainage from the breast.
+These nodes would possibly be the first to be invaded by cancer cells.
+One to three sentinel nodes are usually removed and tested for cancer.
+If the sentinel node is positive, there may be other positive lymph nodes upstream.
+If it is negative, it is highly likely that all of the upstream nodes are negative.

 Cells or tissues that are removed are given to a pathologist, a doctor who specializes in diagnosing suspicious tissue changes.